XinranLiuP/oop-course-oct-2024/README.md

 A `mypy.ini` file at the root of this repository instructs Mypy to run in [strict mode](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-strict).

+You might have to set the Python language server to `Pylance` in settings, and you might have to set Auto-Import Completions to true on the language menu in the bottom right of the VS Code window.

 ## Command Line Tools

 The [Mypy](https://github.com/python/mypy) static type-checker (in strict mode):